How to write your personal statement like a boss

 So, what examples could you use?

-- Use the Geek Out sections in the Subjects library to find suggested films, talks, podcasts, articles, and books related to your chosen subject.
+- Use the Geek Out sections in the Subjects library to find ideas for topics and influential academics to learn about.

 - Use the Read, Watch, Listen tool to explore more widely – find films, podcasts, books, poems, and more that you can filter by a range of categories including genre, vibe, and interest.